 A CPUC third-party environmental compliance monitor conducted site observations along the right-ofway associated with the 138 kV Underground Transmission Line, 138 kV Overhead Transmission Line, East County Substation and Boulevard Substation Rebuild.
+On April 30, construction activities on the Section 1 138 kV Underground Line and Section 2 138 kV Overhead Line ended early for the day due to sustained wind speeds over 25 miles per hour.
 Areas of active and inactive construction within the project limits were observed to verify implementation of the mitigation measures stipulated in the project's MMCRP.
 Daily observations were documented on daily site inspection forms and applicable mitigation measures were reviewed in the field.